NVIDIA/DALI/docs/advanced_topics.rst

 the fraction of the old size.
 This is called shrink threshold.
 It can be adjusted to a value between 0 (never shrink) and 1 (always shrink).
 The default is 0.9.
-The value can be controlled by the ``DALI_HOST_BUFFER_SHRINK_THRESHOLD`` environmental variable or be set in Python by using the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.
+The value can be controlled by the ``DALI_HOST_BUFFER_SHRINK_THRESHOLD`` environmental variable or be set in Python by calling the `nvidia.dali.backend.SetHostBufferShrinkThreshold` function.

 During processing, DALI works on batches of samples.
-For the GPU and some CPU operators, each batch is stored as contiguous memory and is processed at once, which reduces the number of necessary allocations.
+For GPU and some CPU operators, each batch is stored as contiguous memory and is processed at once, which reduces the number of necessary allocations.
 For some CPU operators that cannot calculate their output size ahead of time, the batch is stored as a vector of separately allocated samples.

 For example, if your batch consists of nine 480p images and one 4K image in random order, the contiguous allocation can accommodate all possible combinations of these batches.
-On the other hand, the CPU batch that is presented as separate buffers needs to keep a 4K allocation for every sample after several iterations.
-The GPU buffers that are allocated to keep the transformation results are as large as the largest possible batch, and the CPU buffers can be as large as the batch size multiplied by the size of the largest sample.
+On the other hand, the CPU batch that is stored as separate buffers needs to keep a 4K allocation for every sample after several iterations.
+The GPU buffers that keep the operator outputs can grow are as large as the largest possible batch, whereas the non-contiguous CPU buffers can reach the size of the largest sample in the data set multiplied by the number of samples in the batch.

 The host and the GPU buffers have configurable growth factor.
-If the factor is greater than 1, and the requested new size exceeds the buffer capacity, the buffer will be allocated with extra margin to potentially avoid subsequent reallocations.
+If the factor is greater than 1, and The host and the GPU buffers have a configurable growth factor.
+If the factor is greater than 1, and to potentially avoid subsequent reallocations.
 This functionality is disabled by default, and the growth factor is set to 1.
 The growth factors can be controlled with the ``DALI_HOST_BUFFER_GROWTH_FACTOR`` and ``DALI_DEVICE_BUFFER_GROWTH_FACTOR`` environmental variables and with the `nvidia.dali.backend.SetHostBufferGrowthFactor` and `nvidia.dali.backend.SetDeviceBufferGrowthFactor` Python API functions.
-For convenience, the DALI_BUFFER_GROWTH_FACTOR variable and the the `nvidia.dali.backend.SetBufferGrowthFactor` Python function set the same growth factor for the host and the GPU buffers.
+For convenience, the DALI_BUFFER_GROWTH_FACTOR environment variable and the `nvidia.dali.backend.SetBufferGrowthFactor` Python function can be used to set the same growth factor for the host and the GPU buffers.

 Operator Buffer Presizing
 -------------------------